Content from Introduction

 since it is a portion of code interspersed within prose text.

 Take a closer look at the R code chunk.
-Notice the two calls to
+Notice the use of

 targets::tar_load()